 JFTS commissions structural health monitoring solution on Scotland’s landmark Queensferry Crossing

 The Scottish bridge is one of Europe’s largest and most prestigious recent infrastructure projects.
-At 2.7km it is the world’s longest three-tower, cable-stayed bridge and also defines a new global standard in structural health monitoring (SHM).
+At 2.7km it is the world’s longest three-tower, cable-stayed bridge and also defines a new global standard in SHM.

 The scope of the solution was vast - with over 2,300 sensors being installed to monitor strain, acceleration, displacement and environment.

-A key feature has been the seamless integration of otherwise standalone systems, through JFTS’s innovative Smart Asset Management System (SAMS™).
-These are the GNSS (GPS) positioning system, a Dynamic Weigh-in-Motion System (DWIMS) and a reinforced concrete corrosion monitoring system.
-Despite the thousands of sensors and sources of data, using the innovative SAMS™ system and the concept of ‘data fusion’, the data is amalgamated and reported in a simple actionable format allowing users to make fast, data informed decisions on the structural health of their assets.
+A key feature has been the seamless integration of otherwise standalone systems, through JFTS’ innovative Smart Asset Management System (SAMS™).
+These are the global navigation satellite system (GNSS), a dynamic weigh-in-motion system (DWIMS) and a reinforced concrete corrosion monitoring system.
+Despite the thousands of sensors and sources of data, using the SAMS™ platform and the concept of ‘data fusion’, the data is amalgamated and reported in a simple actionable format allowing users to make fast, data-informed decisions on the structural health of their assets.

 The SAMS™ system delivers both comprehensive real-time visibility of existing performance, and predictability of through-life needs that will help allow future maintenance to be more proactive, cost-efficient, and better targeted.

-For a more detailed overview of the structural health monitoring solution please click here.
+For a more detailed overview of the structural health monitoring system installed on the Queensferry Crossing, please click here.

 Temporary monitoring during construction.